robinlu0705/rt-file-uploader/README.md

 ## Instance Methods

-* `getFiles`: Returns a list of objects with properties:
+* `getFiles`: Returns an array of objects with properties:
     * `id`: (Number)
     * `url`: (String)
     * `status`: (String) One of `FileUploader.FILE_STATUS`.